Chameleon Shedding: What’s Normal, What’s Not & How to Help

 The most dramatic experiences are with first time chameleon keepers that see a shed in their newly purchased juvenile chameleon.
 It appears their new pet is falling apart!
 Not to worry.
 This is a sign of healthy growth!

-Meller's Chameleon starting a shed
+Meller's chameleon halfway through a healthy shed

 This Meller’s Chameleon is halfway through its shed.